 - There were also workshops - to provide occupational therapy.

 - The focus was on vocational rehabilitation for soldiers with continuing disability.

-- Examples of their art work will also be on display.
+- Examples of their art work and Photographs from our Society’s unique archive were on display.

 The exhibition is appropriate for secondary school age children (as well as adults).